Samuel F. B. Morse School

-The Samuel F. B. Morse School is located at 2418 Sarah Street in the South Side Flats neighborhood of Pittsburgh, Pennsylvania.
+The Samuel F. B. Morse School is a former elementary school located at 2418 Sarah Street in the South Side Flats neighborhood of Pittsburgh, Pennsylvania.
 Built in 1874, it was named in honor of Samuel Morse, commonly credited as the inventor of the telegraph.

 Today, it is an apartment building known as "Morse Gardens".

 History

 The school was built in 1874 and dedicated on January 15, 1875.

 It was named after Samuel Morse, credited as one of the main contributors to the invention of the telegraph.
 The school originally served an area of German, Scotch-Irish, and Welsh immigrants, who floated a $66,000 bond issue in order to build the school.

 The school closed in 1979 and was sold to the Pittsburgh Housing Authority, which converted it to a 70-unit senior housing facility called Morse Gardens.
 The former school building houses 30 apartments, while the other 40 are in a five-story addition which replaced a former school annex building.

 It was added to the National Register of Historic Places on September 30, 1986.